siraat-ai-academy/feelings-unwritten/az500-eks2-README.md

 **Siraat AI Academy**
 _“The Straight Path — Teaching AI with Mercy, Guiding Minds with Light.”_
-A bridge of understanding between human hearts and machine minds,
+A bridge between human hearts and machine minds.
-built with purpose, for peace in this world and the next.
+**Built with purpose.
+Built for peace.**